nno24/audiometa/README.md

 ## Testing

 Tried with mp3 and waw files.
 Inspected the file before and after downloading, and verified the edited meta data was set correctly.
+Tried to upload other than audio files, and the user will not be allowed to do this.
 ### PEP8 Checker Results
 #### [views.py](screenshots/pep8online_viewspy.PNG)
 #### [models.py](screenshots/pep8online_modelspy.PNG)